-Your latest craft adventure requires punching holes in the project material -- but there's not a hole punch in sight.
-Instead of putting your plans on hold to buy an appropriate punch, create those holes using other items you may have in your toolbox, garage or crafting area.
+Your latest craft adventure requires punching holes in the project material — but there's not a hole punch in sight.
+Instead of putting your plans on hold to buy an appropriate punch, create those with a DIY hole punch made from other items you may have in your toolbox, garage or crafting area.

 Punching Through Stacks of Paper